 - Develop training and increase awareness with school registrars and front-office staff on how to effectively identify and enroll students and communicate identified students to the school district foster care liaison.
-Training should include sensitivity and awareness, confidentiality, safe and secure storing of records, and effective practices that streamline enrollment. - In addition to the student's caregiver information, document the caseworker's name and contact information in the student's records in case further information or follow-up is needed. - Track and monitor student progress for each campus and across the district by leveraging CEDARS foster care flag.
+Training should include sensitivity and awareness, confidentiality, safe and secure storing of records and effective practices that streamline enrollment. - In addition to the student's caregiver information, document the caseworker's name and contact information in the student's records in case further information or follow-up is needed. - Track and monitor student progress for each campus and across the district by leveraging CEDARS foster care flag.

-OSPI is developing recommended strategies for promoting confidentiality when disseminating foster care-related data collected from CEDARS, which will be communicated to schools by the end of 2016.
+The Office of Superintendent of Public Instruction (OSPI) has developing recommended strategies for promoting confidentiality when disseminating foster care-related data collected from CEDARS.
+These standards have been developed in collaboration with CA.